-We provide services and methodologies that we believe are critical to maximizing production economics.
-Our life of field services are segregated into three reportable business segments: Well Intervention, Robotics and Production Facilities (Note 15).
+Our services are segregated into three reportable business segments: Well Intervention, Robotics and Production Facilities (Note 15).

-Our Well Intervention segment includes our vessels and/or equipment used to perform well intervention services primarily in the Gulf of Mexico, Brazil, the North Sea and West Africa.
+Our Well Intervention segment includes our vessels and/or equipment used to access offshore wells for the purpose of performing well enhancement or decommissioning operations primarily in the Gulf of Mexico, Brazil, the North Sea and West Africa.
 Our well intervention vessels include the Q4000, the Q5000, the Q7000, the Seawell, the Well Enhancer, and two chartered monohull vessels, the Siem Helix 1 and the Siem Helix 2.
-Our well intervention equipment includes intervention riser systems ("IRSs") and subsea intervention lubricators ("SILs"), some of which we provide on a stand-alone basis.
+Our well intervention equipment includes intervention riser systems ("IRSs"), subsea intervention lubricators ("SILs") and the Riserless Open-water Abandonment Module ("ROAM"), some of which we provide on a stand-alone basis.

-Our Robotics segment includes remotely operated vehicles ("ROVs"), trenchers and a ROVDrill, which are designed to complement offshore construction and well intervention services, and two robotics support vessels under long-term charter: the Grand Canyon II and the Grand Canyon III.
-We also utilize spot vessels as needed, including the Ross Candies, which is under a flexible charter agreement.
-The Grand Canyon charter terminated in November 2019.
+Our Robotics segment includes remotely operated vehicles ("ROVs"), trenchers and a ROVDrill, which are designed to complement well intervention services and offshore construction to both the oil and gas and the renewable energy markets globally.
+Our Robotics segment also includes two robotics support vessels under long-term charter, the Grand Canvon III and the Grand Canvon III, as well as spot vessels as needed.

-Our Production Facilities segment includes the Helix Producer I (the "HP I"), a ship-shaped dynamically positioned floating production vessel, the Helix Fast Response System (the "HFRS"), our ownership interest in Independence Hub, LLC ("Independence Hub") (Note 5), and our ownership of oil and gas properties acquired from Marathon Oil Corporation ("Marathon Oil") in January 2019 (Note 8).
-All of our current production facilities activities are located in the Gulf of Mexico.
+Our Production Facilities segment includes the Helix Producer I (the "HP I"), a ship-shaped dynamically positioned floating production vessel, the Helix Fast Response System (the "HFRS"), and our ownership of oil and gas properties.
+All of our current Production Facilities activities are located in the Gulf of Mexico.